WorkTime – employee monitoring software

 - Noteworthy legitimate reason for monitoring.

-- How long the data obtained will be retained.
+- How long the collected data will be retained.

 - Monitoring rights of employees.

-- The right to communicate where employees are concerned about monitoring.
+- The right for employees to speak out where there are concerns about monitoring.

 What is the bottom line?

-Employers need to balance employees’ expectations of privacy and business interests when implementing employee monitoring software.
+When implementing employee monitoring software, employers need to balance employees’ expectations of privacy and business interests.
 To implement the monitoring process on legitimate grounds, transparency and prior notification should be considered.

 Monitor non-invasive with WorkTime!